valeria-va/ROS2_rUBot_mecanum_ws/Documentation/01_rUBot_setup.md

 ## **2. Setup the robot project for real control**

-The setup process is based on a custom Docker to properly interface with the ROS2 environment.
+The setup process is based on a custom Ubuntu22.04 with the ROS2 Humble environment and the needed packages used on the rUBot project.

+A speciffic installation is made for the UB custom rUBot mecanum robot and for the commercial LIMO robot.

 ### **2.1.
 Setup the rUBot mecanum**